RosterElf Logo

 DATAPRIVACY

-Sets out requirements for handling sensitive business and personal information.
-Covers data classification, storage, sharing restrictions and employee obligations under privacy laws.
+Sets how sensitive business and personal information is handled — classification, storage, sharing limits and employee obligations under privacy law.

 Read more